ComPWA/expertsystem/docs/adr/001-amplitude-model.md

 Requirements for the `AmplitudeModel`:

-1. The `AmplitudeModel` has to be convertible to a function which can be evaluated using various computation backends (numpy, tensorflow, theano, jax, ...)
+1. The `AmplitudeModel` has to be convertible to a function which can be evaluated using various computation back-ends (numpy, tensorflow, theano, jax, ...)
 2. Ideally, the model should be complete in the sense that it contains all information to construct the complete model.
 This means that some "common"